GDC-ConsumerEdge/parameter-store/README.md

 **Make Cloud SQL Proxy Executable (chmod-proxy)**: Sets execution permissions for the downloaded Cloud SQL Proxy.

-**Build Temporary Docker Image (build-temp-image)**: Creates an initial Docker image of the application, tagged as : temp, to be used for running subsequent tasks like migrations.
+**Build Temporary Docker Image (build-temp-image)**: Creates an initial Docker image of the application tagged as `:temp`, to be used for running subsequent tasks like migrations.

-**Run Database Migrations (run-migrations)**: Using the temporary image, starts the Cloud SQL Proxy, then runs Django's makemigrations to generate new database migration files for parameter_store and api apps, and copies these new migration files to the shared /workspace.
+**Run Database Migrations (run-migrations)**: Using the temporary image, starts the Cloud SQL Proxy, then runs Django's `makemigrations` to generate new database migration files for `parameter_store` and `api` apps, and copies these new migration files to the shared `/workspace`.

-**Check Copied Migrations (check-copied-migrations)**: Verifies that the database migration files generated in the previous step have been successfully copied to the /workspace.
+**Check Copied Migrations (check-copied-migrations)**: Verifies that the database migration files generated in the previous step have been successfully copied to the `/workspace`.

 **Build Final Docker Image (build-final-image)**: Builds the definitive application Docker image, incorporating any new migration files, and tags it with the current Git commit SHA.